charles-adedotun/Lilith-Shell/README.md

-# Pandora's Shell
+# Lilith Shell

 ⚠️ **IMPORTANT SECURITY WARNING**: This MCP server grants AI assistants unrestricted ability to execute terminal commands on your system. **Only use in controlled environments like virtual machines (VMs) or development systems you can afford to rebuild.**

 ## About

-An MCP server that empowers AI assistants to execute terminal commands on your system.
+Lilith Shell is an enhanced MCP server that empowers AI assistants to execute terminal commands on your system with improved security controls and testing.
 Due to the unrestricted access this provides, it's crucial to use this software responsibly and be fully aware of the security risks involved.

 **Note**: This server is compatible with any AI assistant that supports the Model Context Protocol (MCP).
 The provided configuration and setup instructions are specifically tailored for Claude Desktop, which offers comprehensive support for all MCP features.

 ## Features

-- Execute any shell command with full system access
+- Execute shell commands with security validation
 - Capture command output (stdout/stderr)
 - Set working directory
 - Handle command timeouts
+- Improved test coverage
+- Enhanced security controls
+- FastMCP integration

 ## API

 ### Tools

 - **execute_command**
-  - Execute any shell command and return its output
+  - Execute shell commands and return their output
   - **Inputs**:
     - `command` (string): Command to execute
     - `directory` (string, optional): Working directory